-Despite the simplicity of the laundry hampers here reviewed, we nonetheless made an exhaustive analysis of these products with a series of hands on evaluations that allow the reader to make apples to apples comparisons between products.
-We accomplish this end by establishing a series of metrics — namely capacity, construction, design, and options — that guide our investigation.
-Collectively, these metrics cover all aspects of hamper functionality and allow the read to quickly compare products.
+Despite the simplicity of the laundry hampers reviewed here, we nonetheless made an exhaustive analysis of these products with a series of hands-on evaluations that allow the reader to make apples-to-apples comparisons between products.
+We accomplish this by establishing a series of metrics — capacity, construction, design, and options — that guide our investigation.
+Collectively, these metrics cover all aspects of hamper functionality and allow the reader to quickly compare products.

 Analysis and Test Results

 Online shopping isn't always as easy as scrolling and clicking.
 Often, products look and perform differently than how they are pictured in 2-dimensions.
-To address this frustrating reality, we purchased the leading laundry hampers on the market and tested them so that one will be able to make the right pick for their needs and budget.
-Read on for the details of our analysis and discussions of the products the fared best.
+To address this frustrating reality, we purchased the leading laundry hampers on the market and tested them so that you'll be able to make the right pick for your needs and budget.
+Read on for the details of our analysis and discussions of the products that fared best.

 The construction metric looks at the materials used in building each hamper as well as the quality of the assembly.
-We favored models that are constructed with durable materials such as wood for the frame and heavy fabrics such as canvas for the bags.
-The Birdrock Home Compact Corner stood out in this regard.
-This model is constructed of bamboo with a heavy cloth liner, both of which speak to quality construction and durability.
+We favored models constructed with durable materials such as wood for the frame and heavy fabrics such as canvas for the bags.
+The Birdrock Home Compact Corner hamper stood out in this regard.
+This hamper is constructed of bamboo with a heavy cloth liner, both of which speak to quality construction and durability.

-The next in rank in the construction appraisal is the BirdRock Home Premium Double which uses masonite (hardboard) to create the structure of the square bins.
+The next in rank in the construction appraisal is the BirdRock Home Premium Double, which uses masonite (hardboard) to create the structure of the square bins.
 While this is not our preferred material, it is certainly better than the models like the Simple Houseware Foldable and Simple Houseware Double that use cardboard for the structural elements in their builds.
-Despite the lack if internal structure, the Lifewit 72L is constructed of a heavy terylene cotton that is coated internally with PEVA (a plastic material that acts as a water barrier).
-We favor the Lifewit's construction materials, including its stout canvas handles.
+Despite the lack of internal structure, the Lifewit Freestanding is constructed of heavy terylene cotton that is coated internally with PEVA (a plastic material that acts as a water barrier).
+We favor the Lifewit's construction materials, including its sturdy canvas handles.

 Placing value on a laundry hamper's capacity is a subjective exercise.
-As such we do not rate these products but rather measure and list their capacities.
-All the products here reviewed can accommodate a single standard laundry load, some much more.
+As such, we do not rate these products but rather measure and list their capacities.
+All the products reviewed here can accommodate a single standard laundry load, and some much more.
 For example, the Household Essentials Double Hamper is a behemoth at 145.6 liters.
 Close on its heels is the BirdRock Home Premium Double, boasting 143 liters.
-On the other end of the spectrum are the DOKEHOM and the KEEPJOY XL at 41.6 and 40 liters respectively.
+On the other end of the spectrum are the DOKEHOM 17.7-Inch and the KEEPJOY XL at 41.6 and 40 liters, respectively.

-The larger hampers are often best suited to families, couples or those that prefer to do laundry in bulk.
+The larger hampers are often best suited to families, couples, or those who prefer to do laundry in bulk.
 Conversely, the smaller models will likely appeal to those that have to transport their clothes to a laundry facility or like to clean their clothes one load at a time.
-Models like the Lifewit 71L (71 liters) and the Birdrock Home Compact Corner (53 liters) split the difference.
+Models like the Lifewit Freestanding (72 liters) and the Birdrock Home Compact Corner (53 liters) split the difference.

 Those models with double bins supporting pre-wash organization are the BirdRock Home Premium Double, Simple Houseware Double, and the Household Essentials Double Hamper.
 As mentioned above, these models are among the largest capacity as well.
-While all the double bin models have lids, the BirdRock Home Compact Corner and the DOKEHOM are single bin models with lids, or drawstrings closures in the latter's case.
-Finally, the Handy Laundry Mesh Pop Up hamper is the only model that has organizational pockets in addition to a clothes bin.
+While all the double bin models have lids, the BirdRock Home Compact Corner and the DOKEHOM 17.7-Inch are single bin models with lids or drawstrings closures in the latter's case.
+Finally, the Handy Laundry Mesh Pop Up hamper is the only one we tested with organizational pockets and a clothes bin.

-The options metric refers specifically to the color and pattern option available to the consumer.
-Those models that offer color options make it easy to match the hamper to the laundry room, bathroom or bedroom decor.
-The Simple Houseware Foldable offers consumers the most color options (beige, black, brown, blue, red, dark gray, gray, pink, turquoise), but the Simple Houseware Double with Lid is a near second (beige, black, brown, blue, red, dark gray, pink).
-The Lifewit 72L also offers a number of options (gray, pink, blue, and black stripes on white), as does the Household Essentials (black, grey, brown chevron, sand, cobblestone, and coffee), the Handy Laundry Store Mesh (black, white, red, and blue) and the BirdRock Home Premium Double (brown, gray, and black).
-The remaining units come in just one color.
+The options metric refers specifically to the color and pattern options available to the consumer.
+Those models that offer color options make it easy to match the hamper to the laundry room, bathroom, or bedroom decor.
+The Simple Houseware Foldable offers consumers the most color options (beige, black, brown, blue, red, dark gray, gray, pink, turquoise), but the Simple Houseware Double is a close second (beige, black, brown, blue, red, dark gray, pink).
+The Lifewit Freestanding also offers several options (gray, pink, blue, and black stripes on white), as does the Household Essentials Double Hamper (black, grey, brown chevron, sand, cobblestone, and coffee), the Handy Laundry Mesh Pop Up (black, white, red, and blue) and the BirdRock Home Premium Double (brown, gray, and black).
+The remaining models come in just one color.

-This hands-on review of laundry hampers evaluates several of the top products on the market.
-Specifically, we measure the capacity, evaluate the construction materials, assess design features, and list color options of each model.
-While many hampers look similar when shopping online — or even in a brick and mortar store — we can tell you that when you line them up side-by-side they do not all meet reasonable expectations of performance and durability.
-The above review does the hamper sorting so you can get on to sorting laundry.
+This hands-on review evaluates several top products in today's market.
+We measured the capacity, evaluated construction materials, assessed design features, and listed color options for each model.
+While many hampers look similar when shopping online or in a brick-and-mortar store, we can confidently tell you that when lined up side-by-side, they do not all meet reasonable performance and durability expectations.
+We hope the above review does the hamper sorting for you, so you can get on to sorting laundry.

 — Nick Miley and Austin Palmer